 I started Pet Watch as a home based business, so I could take care of my 25-month-old and my 3-month-old sons.
 Having no capital, I borrowed $1,000.00 from my parents for advertising to get started.
 My first obstacle encountered was that I had no references.
-I received calls, but since I did not have references, people were unsure of my services.
+While I received calls, potential customers were unsure of my services since I did not have references.
 I decided that the next person who called would receive a 50% cut in the rate charged for the pet sitting services if he/she provided me with a letter of reference.
 The next person that called gave me many referrals.
 It presented me with the start I needed, and I had clients within several weeks.

 The first year, I was doing all the pet sitting, taking reservations, office work, marketing, etc. that is required to run a business.
 By the end of that year, I knew I needed help, so I brought on a friend to help me with the pet sitting.
 I contacted other pet sitting companies in the southeast on what was their procedures to hire pet sitters.
 I drafted contracts and modified all the paperwork to have independent contractors as pet sitters, and Pet Watch still uses this method today.

-In 1997, we had three sitters and myself.
-We were still having major growth and covering all the counties around Lake Lanier including Lumpkin, Hall, Cherokee, and some of North Gwinnett.
+In 1997, Pet Watch had three sitters and myself.
+The company was experiencing major growth and covering all the counties around Lake Lanier including Lumpkin, Hall, Cherokee, and some of North Gwinnett.
 Business was starting to become a strain on my family as well.
 We changed answering services for our incoming calls, and I was still working out of my home with all the office work.

 In 1998, we had six sitters working and myself.
 The company grew so fast that I personally started to lose control of the office work.
 I needed help on the administrative work, and I was trying to find someone to work out of my home which became a problem.
 Between all the office work, I was still driving approximately 200 miles a day serving clients.